moseskamira/AndroidChatApp/README.md

 ## Key Features on the App
 #### Media Player Feature:
-This feature enables users to play music stored on thir devices (Mobile Phones and Tablets)
+- This feature enables users to play music that is locally stored on their devices (Mobile Phones and Tablets)

 #### Chat Feature:
-This feature enables users to chat with the Artiste and or other users of the App.
+- users shall be able to create chat groups and share updates with other users as well as Moze-Li the Artist.

 #### Songs Feature:
-This feature provides access to all songs of Mozeli the Artiste
+- With this functionality, users shall be able to access Moze-Li's music both Audio and Video.
+(Still Under Implementation)

 #### Logout:
 Logs out users